 The business case for a general niche is almost identical to that of the focused niche.
 I’m a big advocate for niches, simply because of the ability to focus – even focusing on something that may be wider in scope.
 With a wider scope, you can still have more highly targeted marketing efforts – you are simply going for the athlete, outdoorsman or the mother, rather than extremely specified problem solving as indicated above.
 Expertise can be applied well in a general sense, ensure you utilize this to the best of its ability.

 Rather than thinking more products within a certain category, think – the ability to solve more problems for a set of aligned consumers.
 In doing this, you have an excellent opportunity for cross-selling and bundling items with some element of association.

-Through my daily conversations, this is the scenario where I attempt to guide potential eCommerce entrepreneurs.
-This should be the aspiration of their successful store; once achieved, they can begin opening additional stores with the same mindset and focus – eventually, they could gravitate towards a general store – however, this is rarely my recommendation until they have achieved that level of eCommerce expertise.
+Through my daily conversations, this is the scenario where I attempt to guide potential e-commerce entrepreneurs.
+This should be the aspiration of their successful store; once achieved, they can begin opening multiple stores with the same mindset and focus – eventually, they could gravitate towards a general store – however, this is rarely my recommendation until they have achieved that level of e-commerce expertise.

 Business Case – Why or why not a General Store?

 When leaning on experience of talking to e-commerce entrepreneurs every day, I can confidently say that many begin with the desire of a general store in the beginning.
 Often times, the gurus of YouTube or different types of blogs state that if you are new to dropshipping – you should open a general store.
 Primary reasoning for this, is the belief that it helps you select the niche you want to focus on down the road, quickly evaluate different sets of products, and ultimately learn as much as you can in regards to dropshipping.